natebrennand/Sokoban/README.md

 Both GBFS and A* perform significantly better than the uninformed searches.
 My GBFS implementation tends to beat my A* on the simpler puzzles I used for testing.
 When I turned off the other searches to compare just these two and increased the complexity A* began to outperform BGFS as would be expected.
+Examples of comparisons between just these two searches are located in `informed_test_output.txt`

 ---
 ##Notes